kyriosaa/portfolio/content/projects/SnackStore.md

 showInProjects: true
 ---

 A modern e-commerce store mockup made using TypeScript, C#, .NET, and React.
-This website sells Taiwanese snacks and comes equipped with features such as a database, membership login, website cookies, store item management, and Stripe payments.
+This website sells Taiwanese snacks and has features such as a database, membership login, website cookies, store item management, and Stripe payments.